adaOctopus/plutus-dapp-lucid/README.md

 ## This is a PLutus UI Dapp built with the `lucid-cardano` library.

+### How to build

+- Clone the repo locally: https://github.com/tas2017/plutus-dapp-lucid
+- cd to the root (leap) directory
+- run : `npm install`
+- run : `npm run dev`
+- visit localhost:3000 the app should be up and running there.

 ### Current Status
 1. Send ADA to an address with MESH: Done
 2. Lock funds to a script with constructed custom datum with MESH: Done